Deploy a Kubernets Cluster (RKE2) with Warewulf

 wwctl overlay build <server_node>

-Now, we are ready to power on the server and wait until is has booted to log into it via ssh.
-Once logged in we can see the RKE2 server service starting:
+Now, we are ready to power on the server and wait until is has booted.
+Once this is the case, We log into it via ssh.
+There we can observe the RKE2 server service starting:

 systemctl status rke2-server

 The output will show containerd, kubelet and several instances of runc (containerd-shim-runc-v2) running.
-When the initial containers have started, the output should contain the lines:
+When the initial containers have completed starting, the output should contain the lines:

 Oct 07 16:36:36 dell04 rke2[1299]: time="2024-10-07T16:36:36Z" level=info